Register with us or sign in

 There are several good varieties of osteospermum to choose from, but Osteospermum jucundum var. compactum is particularly garden worthy.
 Plants have narrow, green foliage, which quickly spreads to provide attractive, weed-suppressing groundcover.
-The flowers are produced with great freedom all summer and into autumn.
-Needs overwintering indoors.
+The cheerful purple flowers are produced throughout summer and into autumn.

 Plant type: Tender perennial

 Flowering period: June to October

 I've inherited a much neglected garden and found this growing well under weeds!
 The soil type is accurate.
 Its good to have a name for it and find out how to care for it, although its survived well without any help

 I've tried a few of these this year and they're doing very well.
 Do I cut them back in autumn or spring, or leave them alone?
 Any ideas greatfully received.